develosi/highway-code-quiz/README.md

 ### Code Used

-* I used [this You Tube tutorial]LINK TO VID by *** as the main structure for the game functionality. on YouTube by [James Q Quick]
+I used [this YouTube tutorial](https://www.youtube.com/watch?v=u98ROZjBWy8&list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx) by James Q Quick as the main structure and game functionality.

 ### Content

-All questions for the game are from the free to use mock test provided the UK DVLA, they provide 100 questions I used 20 of those for this project.
+All questions for the game are from the free to use mock tests provided by the [DVSA Driver and Vehicle Standards Agency](https://www.safedrivingforlife.info/free-practice-tests/).
-Link here to question site ****
+They provide 100 questions I used 20 of those for this project.

 All other content for the site, such as introduction and end messages were written by myself.